k-barathithasan/DECO3500_WeTried/README.md

 # 🎮 Leveling the Playing Field: Gender Stereotypes and Sexism in Video Games

-## 🌐 Domain
-**Sexism and Stereotypes in Video Games**
-**User Group:** Game Developers and Designers

----

-## 📝 Domain Definition
-This domain explores how casual gaming culture intersects with digital social platforms and the gendered dynamics within gaming communities.
-Casual gamers, who primarily play for leisure rather than professionally, often engage in parallel digital spaces such as **Reddit, Discord, and Instagram**, where memes, discussions, and shared experiences shape perceptions and behaviors.

-### Key Domain Characteristics
-- **🎯 Focus on Casual Gamers:** Individuals engaging in video games primarily for leisure rather than as professionals.
-- **🚫 Impact of Gender Stereotypes & Sexism:** Investigates how biased perceptions and discriminatory behaviors influence gamers' experiences both in-game and online.
-- **🗨️ Prevalence of Normalized Sexist Discourse:** Explores how gendered jokes, memes, and community norms reinforce stereotypes in gaming communities.

----

 ## 👥 Team Name: *We Tried*

 ### 📌 Project Title